vmware-tanzu-labs/educates-training-platform/docs/project-details/sample-screenshots.rst

 .. image:: dashboard-terminal.png

 The terminals provide access to the editors ``vi`` and ``nano``, but if you want to provide a UI based editor, you can enable the embedded editor view.
-The IDE used for the editor is Theia.
+The embedded IDE based on VS Code can be used.

 .. image:: dashboard-editor.png